nickambrose7/369-hadoop2/README.txt

 job (report1b) to add up all the requests for a given country.
 Finally, the third job (report1c) handles the sorting where I had to negate the counts so that my sort would be in descending order as the instructions ask.

+For question 2, the biggest key to solving this one is making use of more complex data types.
+I used UrlCountryPair and CountryCountPair so that I could store and manipulate data more effectively throughout the map-reduces jobs.
+The other thing of note was that I had to negate the comparator in the CountryCountPair so that things were sorted in the correct order.